niplav/site/life_advice.md

 27. Money is important.
 Treat is as such.
-	*	I have the impression that many otherwise smart people have ideological hangups about money, seeing it as “unclean” and not worth thinking about.
-This seems both untrue and harmful–money is extremely useful, and having money is pretty important. <!--TODO: LW post about money-->
+	*	I have the impression that many otherwise smart people have ideological hangups about money, seeing it as immoral and not worth thinking about.
+This seems both untrue and harmful – money is extremely useful, and having money is pretty important. <!--TODO: LW post about money-->
 	*	Know how much you spend, on what, and what your longterm financial plan is.